brandonkal/inkjet/README.md

 ### Aliases and default target

-Seperate a subcommand name with `//` to define an alias.
+Separate a subcommand name with `//` to define an alias.

 ````markdown
 ## lint//default